felixchenfy/Monocular-Visual-Odometry/README.md

 ## 1.1.
 Initialization

-**When to initialize**:
+**Estimate relative camera pose**:
 Given a video, set the 1st frame(image) as reference, and do feature matching with the 2nd frame.
-If the average displacement in pixel between inlier matched keypoints exceeds a threshold, the initialization will be started.
-Otherwise, skip to the 3rd, 4th, etc frames until the criteria satisfies at the K_th frame.
-Then estimate the relative camera pose between the 1st and K_th frame.

-**Estimate relative camera pose**:
 Compute the **Essential Matrix** (E) and **Homography Matrix** (H) between the two frames.
 Compute their **Symmetric Transfer Error** by method in [ORB-SLAM paper](https://arxiv.org/abs/1502.00956) and choose the better one (i.e., choose H if H/(E+H)>0.45). **Decompose E or H** into the relative pose of rotation (R) and translation (t).
 By using OpenCV, E gives 1 result, and H gives 2 results, satisfying the criteria that points are in front of camera.
 For E, only single result to choose; For H, choose the one that makes the image plane and world-points plane more parallel.

 **Recover scale**:
 Scale the translation t to be either: (1) Features points have average depth of 1m.
 Or (2) make it same scale as the corresponding groundth data so that I can draw and compare.

 **Keyframe and local map**:
 Insert both 1st and K_th frame as **keyframe**. **Triangulate** their inlier matched keypoints to obtain the points' world positions.
 These points are called **map points** and are pushed to **local map**.

+**Check Triangulation Result**
+If the median triangulation angle is smaller than threshold, I will abandon this 2nd frame, and repeat the above process on frame 3, 4, etc. If at frame K, the triangulation angle is large than threshold, the initialization is completed.

 ## 1.2.
 Tracking